rosasam17/RT5000/README.md

    Non-functional: Dressings must be creamy ranch or balsamic vinaigrette.

 8.
+   Functional: Allow users to add crispy toppings like wonton strips or tortilla chips.

+Non-functional: Toppings must stay crispy at least 15 minutes after dressing.

+9.
    Functional: Do not include nuts among ingredient options.

 Non-functional: Confirm no risk of cross-contamination from manufacturing.

-9.
+10.
     Functional: Prompt user to add ingredients to robot immediately before preparing recipe.

 Non-functional: All ingredients must be used within 5 days of purchase.

-10.
-    Functional:

-    Non-functional:

 </details>